rparrett/taipo/README.md

 ## Build

-Taipo uses the [bevy](https://bevyengine.org/) engine (currently tracking the master branch pre-0.5) and is pretty easy to build.
+Taipo uses the [bevy 0.5](https://bevyengine.org/) engine and is pretty easy to build.

 ### Build Dependencies